 All written work for a given semester is normally due no later than the last day of final examinations for that semester.
 The instructor has the right to grant an extension up to-but not beyond-the due date for grades.
+No work may be submitted after that time unless the student has arranged for an incomplete grade.
 A final grade or an incomplete must be reported for every student.